 Mechanism of Action

-Glucosamine is incorporated into glycosaminoglycan chains (long, brush-shaped molecules lining joint surfaces).
+Glucosamine is incorporated into glycosaminoglycan chains, long brush-shaped molecules that line the joint surfaces.
 These chains attract water and form a viscous gel that cushions mechanical stress.
-The sulfate group provides the sulfur needed for the sulfation of these chains.
-This process determines their three-dimensional architecture and water-retention capacity.
-Glucosamine also contributes to hyaluronic acid synthesis within the synovial fluid (the natural lubricant of joints).
-This dual role, structural in cartilage and lubricating in joint fluid, explains the relevance of an exogenous supply.
+The sulfate group provides the sulfur needed for the sulfation of these chains, a process that determines their three-dimensional architecture and water-retention capacity.

 Key Benefits